 Think about the composition

-Ow do the colours of whatever you are photographing complement each other?
-Some landscapes for example are beautiful but can look plain on camera, by finding a spot where you cn capture some flowers for example in the corner of the image can really make photos come alive as the contrast of the colours.
+Ow, do the colors of whatever you are photographing complement each other?
+Some landscapes, for example, are beautiful but can look plain on camera, by finding a spot where you can capture some flowers for example in the corner of the image can really make photos come alive as the contrast of the colors.

 Get up early